twentyOne2x/attnmarkets-docs/pages/users/for-launchpads-and-incubators.md

 ## 2. Offer revenue advances to your top projects

-As projects gain traction, you can route them into standard deals:
+As projects gain traction, you can route them into standard products:

 - **short-term advances**:
   - trade 20–40% of the next 3–12 months of revenues,
   - for marketing, product, or expansion budget.
-- **longer revenue-sharing deals**:
+- **longer revenue-sharing products**:
   - where a slice of revenues supports multi-year credit.

 Your benefits: